nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * User is greeted by welcome screen.
 * User begins typing inputs.
-* Inputs get parsed by InputParser returning the appropriate Command.
+* Inputs get parsed by InputParser returning the appropriate type of command and respective parameters.
 * Command gets executed and respective output gets displayed.
 * Once user is done using the application, he can send an exit message prompting a goodbye message.
 * Application exits.